AllenDang/cimgui-go/README.md

 > [!note]
 > It is a known issue that newer versions of cimgui-go does not compile on some older linux distributions (e.g. Debian).
-> This is caused by shared libraries being compiled with GitHub Actions version of Ubunt ([check out this table for the exact Ubunt version](https://docs.github.com/en/actions/how-tos/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories)) and not being compatible with older versions of glibc.
+> This is caused by shared libraries being compiled with GitHub Actions version of Ubuntu ([check out this table for the exact Ubunt version](https://docs.github.com/en/actions/how-tos/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories)) and not being compatible with older versions of glibc.
 > Track [#157](https://github.com/AllenDang/cimgui-go/issues/157).

 ## Setup